telerik/fiddler-docs/Configure-Fiddler/Tasks/ChainToUpstreamProxy.md

 ---
 title: Chain to Upstream Proxy
-description: Configure Fiddler to send and receive web traffic to and from another proxy between Fiddler and the destination serve
+description: Configure Fiddler Classic to send and receive web traffic to and from another proxy between Fiddler Classic and the destination serve
 slug: ChainToUpstreamProxy
 publish: true
 position: 12
 ---

-Chain Fiddler to an Upstream Proxy
+Chain Fiddler Classic to an Upstream Proxy
 ==================================

-To configure Fiddler to send and receive web traffic to and from another proxy between Fiddler and the destination server:
+To configure Fiddler Classic to send and receive web traffic to and from another proxy between Fiddler Classic and the destination server:

-1. Close Fiddler.
+1. Close Fiddler Classic application.

 2. Open **Internet Explorer** > **Options** > **Internet Options** > **Connections** > **LAN Settings**.